Finley

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transport in Finley indicates that there are currently 50 active transport stops operating within the area.
-These stops serve a mix of bus routes, with a total of 23 individual routes providing service.
-Together, these routes facilitate 206 weekly passenger trips.
-The accessibility of transport is rated as good, with residents typically situated approximately 348 meters from their nearest transport stop.
-As Finley is predominantly residential, most residents commute outward for work or other purposes.
-The car remains the primary mode of transportation, used by 87% of residents, while walking accounts for 10%.
+The analysis of public transport in Finley indicates that there are currently 50 active transport stops in operation.
+These stops cater to a mix of bus services.
+A total of 23 individual routes service these stops, collectively facilitating 206 weekly passenger trips.
+The accessibility of transport in the area is rated as good, with residents typically located approximately 348 meters from their nearest transport stop.
+As Finley is predominantly residential, most commuting patterns show residents traveling outward.
+Car remains the primary mode of transportation for residents at 87%, with walking accounting for 10% of trips.

 On average, there are 1.4 vehicles per dwelling in the area.
-According to the 2021 Census data (which may reflect conditions influenced by COVID-19), only 12.6% of Finley's residents work from home.
-The service frequency averages approximately 29 trips per day across all routes, resulting in about 4 weekly trips per individual stop.
+According to the 2021 Census, a relatively low 12.6% of residents work from home, which may be reflective of COVID-19 conditions at the time of data collection.
+The service frequency averages approximately 29 trips per day across all routes, equating to roughly 4 weekly trips per individual stop.

 Frequently Asked Questions - Transport